-Edited by Monika, Anonymous, Lynn, Robbi and 1 other
+Edited by Monika, Lynn, Robbi, Eng

 In our house, we have a "ginger monster" that makes stem ginger - the round balls of ginger preserved in syrup – disappear before it can be used in cooking or baking.
 With this in mind, I revised my normal bread and butter pudding recipe to include stem ginger, and in the process made the "ginger monster" very happy.
 If you have a lover of ginger in the family, make this while they are out, and the smell in the house will pull them by the nose into the kitchen.
 Once they taste this, you'll get anything you want from them, especially if you promise to make it again soon!

 - 9 slices of white bread or 6 large croissants

 - 75 g (1/4 of a stick) butter, melted, plus extra for buttering the baking dish